 an abbreviation for "Before Christ").
 The use of these notations forces one

 to acknowledge that Yeshua of Nazareth (Jesus) is God, Christ, and the

 Messiah.
 Imagine how you would feel.
 It can cause a member of one of these

 religions as much pain to be forced to acknowledge that Yeshua is God and

 the Messiah as it can for a Christian to deny that Yeshua is God and the

-Then go back and read the prime directive, Good Samaritan and Golden Rule
+Then go back and read the prime directives, the parable of the Good Samaritan and the Golden Rule

 and see if you really want to use AD and BC in the future.